-- 63 MFish considers that there are no issues arising under international obligations or the provisions of the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992 that are not adequately addressed in the management options proposed for SCH 5 (s 5(a)&(b)). - 64 Apart from the existing TAC, TACC, and allowances, other important existing fisheries management controls under the Act which are required to be taken into account by s 11(1)(b) for SCH 5 include the following: - A minimum net mesh size of 100 mm^1 ; and - A daily bag limit of 5^2 school shark for recreational fishers within a combined daily bag limit of 30 finfish. - 65 While a fisheries plan may provide another mechanism through which to explore the potential of the SCH 5 fishery, no fisheries plan has been developed or approved to date (s 11 (2A)(b)). - 66 Before setting or varying any sustainability measure, the Minister must take into account any conservation or fisheries service, or any decision not to require such services.
+- MFish considers that there are no issues arising under international obligations or the provisions of the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992 that are not adequately addressed in the management options proposed for SCH 5 (s 5(a)&(b)). - Apart from the existing TAC, TACC, and allowances, other important existing fisheries management controls under the Act which are required to be taken into account by s 11(1)(b) for SCH 5 include the following: - A minimum net mesh size of 100 mm2; and - A daily bag limit of 53 school shark for recreational fishers within a combined daily bag limit of 30 finfish. - While a fisheries plan may provide another mechanism through which to explore the potential of the SCH 5 fishery, no fisheries plan has been developed or approved to date (s 11 (2A)(b)). - Before setting or varying any sustainability measure, the Minister must take into account any conservation or fisheries service, or any decision not to require such services.
 MFish does not consider that existing or proposed services materially affect this proposal for SCH 5.
-No decision has been made not to require a service in this fishery (s 11 (2A)(a&b)). - 67 Before setting or varying any sustainability measure for SCH 5, the Minister must take into account any provisions of any regional policy statement, regional plan, or proposed regional plan under the Resource Management Act 1991 and any management strategy or plan under the Conservation Act 1987. - 68 Within SCH 5, there is only one Department of Conservation conservancy, Southland.
+No decision has been made not to require a service in this fishery (s 11 (2A)(a&b)). - Before setting or varying any sustainability measure for SCH 5, the Minister must take into account any provisions of any regional policy statement, regional plan, or proposed regional plan under the Resource Management Act 1991 and any management strategy or plan under the Conservation Act 1987. - Within SCH 5, there is only one Department of Conservation conservancy, Southland.
 This conservancy has produced a conservation management strategy under the Conservation Act which identifies a number of issues.
-The issues of significance to the SCH 5 fishery are: advocating for the sustainable use of marine fisheries, and promoting the protection of significant marine ecosystems from the adverse effects of fishing practices. - 69 The proposed TAC/TACC increase under this AMP and the subsequent monitoring is designed to ensure that sustainable use of this resource is achieved, while carefully monitoring for any additional impacts on marine ecosystems or marine mammals.
+The issues of significance to the SCH 5 fishery are: advocating for the sustainable use of marine fisheries, and promoting the protection of significant marine ecosystems from the adverse effects of fishing practices. - The proposed TAC/TACC increase under this AMP and the subsequent monitoring is designed to ensure that sustainable use of this resource is achieved, while carefully monitoring for any additional impacts on marine ecosystems or marine mammals.
 In the absence of a completed population management plan for Hector's dolphins, the use of acoustic pingers and the voluntary code of practice have been adopted by industry to reduce the possibility of dolphin mortalities associated with the commercial fishery (s 11(2)(a)).
-MFish and South East FML are also developing an appropriate programme to monitor the effects of fishing on marine mammals and seabirds in the SCH 5 fishery. - 70 There is one Regional Council within SCH 5.
-Environment Southland which has a partially operational regional plan, as parts of their plan are subject to appeals to the
+MFish and South East FML are also developing an

-1 Regulation 31(6) of the Fisheries(commercial fishing) Regulations2001
+2 Regulation 31(6) of the Fisheries(commercial fishing) Regulations2001

-2 Regulation 4(1) of the Fisheries (Southland and Sub-Antarctic Areas Amateur Fishing) Regulations 1999
+3 Regulation 4(1) of the Fisheries (Southland and Sub-Antarctic Areas Amateur Fishing) Regulations 1999